Tom Brown's School Days (1940 film): Reception

 The film recorded a loss of $110,000.

 The entertainment journal Variety praised the adaptation, saying, "It probably results in a better picture, since Cedric Hardwicke, who plays the wise and kindly teacher, is much better qualified to carry a story than is any Hollywood prodigy.
 Hardwicke’s performance is one of the best he has ever given on the screen".

-DVD version
+Home media

 The 1940 film version was released on DVD in 2004.